Table of Contents

 - those who already had an online store through another CMS (Prestashop, WordPress, Wix, WooCommerce, etc.) and are migrating to Shopify.

-In either case, the platform is considered a solution that is both economical and easy to use.
-Users benefit from a sophisticated back-office and numerous features that allow them to evolve their e-shop.
+In both cases, the platform is considered an economical and easy-to-use solution.
+Users benefit from a sophisticated back-office and numerous features that allow them to develop their e-commerce store.

-When should you migrate an online store to Shopify?
+When to migrate an online store to Shopify?

-A merchant who launched their online store with a CMS other than Shopify might at some point want to perform a migration.
+A merchant who launched their online store with a CMS other than Shopify may at some point want to migrate.
 And for good reason!
-Shopify combines SaaS and open source to offer a flexible, fast, and scalable solution to its users.
+Shopify mixes SaaS and open source to offer a flexible, fast and scalable solution to its users.
 Here are the situations in which it is useful to migrate a store to Shopify.
 Learn more about our Shopify agency's services.

 Very often, a company's needs evolve over the years.
-An e-merchant starting out often has few customers.
-However, by doing effective work, they can see their results increase significantly.
+A new e-merchant often has few customers.
+However, by working effectively, they can see their results increase significantly.
 Naturally, the needs they had with a single client are no longer the same as when they have thousands.

-It can therefore happen that the CMS functionalities are no longer adequate and that the business owner expects more from their software.
-If the company's strategy, activity, and resources evolve, finding a platform that can address these issues is an interesting option to consider.
+It can therefore happen that the CMS functionalities are no longer suitable and that the business owner expects more from their software.
+If the company's strategy, activity, and resources evolve, finding a platform that can meet these challenges is an interesting option to consider.

-Migrating one's online store to Shopify, which is one of the merchants' favorite e-commerce CMS, can be the perfect opportunity to benefit from the latest technologies implemented by the platform and to respond more effectively to customer needs nationally or internationally.
+Migrating your online store to Shopify, which is one of the most popular e-commerce CMS among merchants, can be the perfect opportunity to take advantage of the latest technologies implemented by the platform and respond more effectively to customer needs nationally or internationally.

-The e-merchant may also want to migrate their store to Shopify to take advantage of more attractive prices.
-By comparing the total cost of e-commerce ownership (total cost of ownership - TCO) of their current platform with that of Shopify, the owner of the web platform may notice significant differences.
-Performing a migration can then allow them to save money while benefiting from advanced features.
+The e-merchant may also wish to migrate their store to Shopify to take advantage of more attractive prices.
+By comparing the total cost of e-commerce ownership (TCO) of their current platform with that of Shopify, the owner of the web platform may notice significant differences.
+Migrating can then allow them to save money while benefiting from advanced functionalities.

 Furthermore, Shopify offers subscriptions that can suit all budgets: